Yueleng/daily-english/chp1/02_Canadas_new_far_right.md

 ### complacent

+* *adjective*, feeling so satisfied with your own abilities or situation that you feel you do not need to try any harder.

 ### virtue

+* *noun*, a good moral quality in a person, or the general quality of being morally good.
 * *[example]: One chat-room member, a high-school student in B.C., used a slur to describe Mr. Bernier as a puppet “designed to make Conservatives complacent over the destruction of our country by giving us a few virtue signals here and there.”*

 ### perks

+* *noun*, an advantage.
 * *[example]: One member wrote that “Bernier had perks, but I don’t think he was going to save us either.
 We have to work inside the party and change people one way or another.”*

 ### Overton window